Wrist arthrocentesis is the procedure of aspirating fluid from wrist joint and is used for diagnosis and therapy of various pathologies of the wrist.

 Complications of Wrist Arthrocentesis

 Infection is a small but significant risk.
 Sterile technique minimizes the risk.
-In cases where risk is gauged higher, patient may be put on prophylactic antibiotics.
+In cases where risk is gauged higher, the patient may be put on prophylactic antibiotics.

 The estimated risk of septic arthritis following aspiration or corticosteroid injection is estimated to be between 1 in 2000.